JortvD/cs4575-g5/reports/g5_browser-extensions.md

 6) Repeat steps 2–5 for every website in the current set.
 7) Close Chromium and wait 5 seconds before continuing to the next step.

 After each trial, we reset all caches and user data genereated before continuing to the next one.
-Note also that we configure the startup of the browser to automatically enable developer mode, a necessary setting for activating uBlock Origin.
+Note also that we configure the startup of the browser to enable developer mode automatically, this is a necessary setting for activating uBlock Origin.

-Finally, we ensured that configuration settings were kept consistent across the different devices.
-When executing the experiments we made sure that the laptop was in "zen mode", which included:
+Finally, we ensure that configuration settings are kept consistent across the different devices.
+When executing the experiments we make sure that the laptop was in "zen mode", which includes:
 - No unnecessary applications/services running
 - All external hardware disconnected from the device
 - Notifications turned off